 The Re-partition option in Odin is not meant to be used during a normal firmware flash.
-If you have to install a firmware, just add the BL, AP, CP, and CSC files to Odin and do not change the default settings.
+If you have to install the firmware, just add the BL, AP, CP, and CSC files to Odin, and do not change the default settings.

 The PIT file determines the structure, location, and size of specific partitions.
 Since a NAND erase wipes all partitions, the only way to re-partition your device using is to flash a PIT file that is strictly for your Samsung Galaxy device model and storage capacity.
 Flashing a wrong PIT may result in a semi-bricked device.
 Moreover, if you flash the PIT file of a 128GB device model on a 256GB model, your phone may be configured to show only 128GB as available storage.
 I personally experienced this issue on my Nexus 6P.